alexpetros/gov-thesis/README.md

 ### Requirements
 You need a TeX installation with pdflatex, biber, and latexmk.
 If you've ever built a TeX file locally, you almost certainly have all of these.

 If you don't have one, search around.
-For OSX, `brew cask install mactex` will get you everything you need.
-Don't install the version with a GUI, because that doesn't include latexmk for some reason.
+For OSX, `brew cask install mactex` will install everything you need.

+Even though you shouldn't need the GUI, don't install `mactex-no-gui`, because that doesn't include latexmk for some reason.

 ### Commands
 * `make` builds the thesis and outputs a `thesis.pdf` file in the top directory